 Maitland’s antique stores can satisfy your collectable urges, antique whims and memorabilia desires.
 Whenever I visit one of the many vintage fashion, furniture, bric a brac or curiosity stores I feel like an explorer.
 Stepping through narrow passageways with objects from the past teeming around me, I could even be a time traveller or archaeologist.
 Always eccentric, especially with their opening times, it’s an adventure when I get the urge to go antiquing.

-Junkyard Gypsies at East Maitland is one of my favourites for vintage clothing, accessories and homewares anywhere in Australia.
-Located in the loft of The Country Brewer you climb the artwork dotted stairs and go from a world of hops, yeast and barley to a room with rack upon rack of retro, glam and utterly fabulous clothes.
-Priding themselves on sustainable shopping, Junkyard Gypsies have done your shopping for you proving true the adage that ‘what’s old can be new again’ with new life breathed into inspiring fashion ensembles.
+Junkyard Gypsies in Maitland is one of my favourites for vintage clothing, accessories and homewares anywhere in Australia.
+Rack upon rack of retro, glam and utterly fabulous clothes awaits you.
+Priding themselves on sustainable shopping, Junkyard Gypsies have done your shopping for you, proving true the adage that ‘what’s old can be new again’ with new life breathed into inspiring fashion ensembles.
 I’m constantly having to tear myself away from their amazing collection of colourful and unique homewares and sometimes I can’t.
 I really did need the irresistible tea and saucer set, really…

 There are a score more of old wares sellers in Maitland.
 The past is never too far away and what’s more I can take a part of it home with me.
 There’s nothing like the smell of old wooden furniture and the excitement of not knowing what I might find.